UoB-COMSM0166/2025-group-19/README.md

   <b>Figure 8</b><br>
   <i>Class Diagram</i><br>
 </p>
-The above 2 class diagram shows the how our Class Diagram changed as our development of game and how our game’s complexity grew while developing new features.
+The above 2 class diagrams show how our design evolved as game complexity increased and new features were added.
-Additionally, this game is developed using agile methodology to manage the software development lifecycle, ensuring continuous delivery, rapid iteration, and team collaboration.
-We used Zenhub to track work, organize sprints, and monitor progress through detailed issue tracking.
+We used Agile methodology to manage the development lifecycle, promoting continuous delivery, rapid iteration, and strong team collaboration.
+We tracked work using ZenHub, organized sprints, and monitored progress through detailed issue tracking.
-By following the MVC design pattern, using Agile methodology, and leveraging ZenHub for project management, we successfully developed a scalable, maintainable, and engaging game.
-Our initial focus on well-structured system architecture, coupled with iterative improvements based on sequence and class diagrams, ensures our code was organized and maintainable from the very beginning, making it easier to develop new features and improve the game logic throughout development.
-This proactive approach allowed us to create a game that offers an immersive and personalized experience for players.

 ---
 # Implementation